Real Name | John Charles Carter |

 - Wondering what Charlton Heston's full name is?
 Charlton Heston's full name is John Charles Carter

-- Charlton Heston is a(n) Actor, Political Activist
+- Charlton Heston works as a(n) Actor, Political Activist

 - Is Charlton Heston single or married?
 Charlton Heston is Divorced (Lydia Clarke)!

-- Where did Charlton Heston go to school?
-Charlton Heston is a graduate of Northwestern University, New Trier High School
+- Which school did Charlton Heston go to?
+Charlton Heston attended Northwestern University, New Trier High School

-- Charlton Heston kids names are Fraser Clarke Heston, Holly Ann Heston
+- Charlton Heston's kids are Fraser Clarke Heston, Holly Ann Heston

 FAQ